Prithwin14/HW101-progress-repo/Week-1/Day-1 Task/HDLbits-Task-1.md

-# Task 1 Completion Status
+# Task 1 Completion Status in HDLbits

 Code for Each Section is provided in DAY-1code.v